Top savings tips for first time buyers

 There are three main credit bureaus you can search for online which can provide you with information on your credit score – Experian, Equifax, and TransUnion.

 There are also various ways to show lenders that you’re responsible with your finances and improve this rating.
-You may benefit from advice about credit builder cards, but the best way to build your score is simply to keep on top of your bills and show consistent debt payments.
+You could build your score by keeping on top of your bills and showing consistent debt payments.
 Even registering to vote can boost your score.
-By taking these steps, you can ensure you’re well on your way to securing a mortgage.
+By taking these steps, you can ensure you're a step closer to your first home.

 Keeping track of your bills

-Once you’re in your new home, there will be regular costs you’ll need to consider and plan for.
+Once you're in your new home, there will be regular costs in addition to your mortgage payment, you'll need to consider and plan for.
 Managing these bills can come as a shock, especially if you’ve previously been living with family or in rented accommodation where bills were part of the package.
-Expenses like energy, water, the internet and council tax can quickly mount up, so it’s important to calculate these before you buy.
+Expenses like energy water, the internet, Council Tax and insurance can quickly mount up, so it’s important to calculate these before you buy.
 By choosing your suppliers carefully, you can make sure your bills are as low as possible.

 Also, most homes can be upgraded to boost their energy efficiency and this will cut down your energy bills.
 Investing some time in learning about energy-efficient home improvements will give you plenty of ideas for making your home less expensive to run.